 sense of hearing

 Dogs are fast.
 Very fast.
-Speed makes up a very important characteristic of our 6 super hero dog traits.
+Speed makes up a very important characteristic of our 6 superhero dog traits.
 In general, dogs run approximately 15-20 miles per hour for short distances.
-The fastest breed in the world, the Greyhound, can reach top speed of up to 45 miles per hour.
+The fastest breed in the world, the Greyhound, can reach a top speed of up to 45 miles per hour.
 These dogs are raced for sport and also used in hunting.
 Other hound breeds such as the Saluki and Afghan Hound rank high on the list of fastest dogs.
 Certain working and herding breeds, including the Doberman and Border Collie, also have high top speeds that these dogs utilize in the jobs these dogs were bred and trained for.
-Speed comes into play for dogs into police work, as well as dogs trained for recreation sports such as agility or dock dogs.
+Speed comes into play for dogs in police work, as well as dogs trained for recreational sports such as agility or dock dogs.

 Though sometimes considered a vice, jumping is actually a great tool for a dog to have.
 Dogs can use jumping in detection work when searching for things.
 They often have to jump to places humans have a hard time getting to.
 We also teach service dogs to jump up and retrieve things off the counter or turn off light switches.
 Dogs that compete in sports like agility or dock diving need to jump on command.
 The key to jumping is teaching your dog when it’s appropriate to jump.
 By using marker words and creating a task, teaching a dog to jump will let them know that jumping is a command to be utilized for a skill.
 The highest jumping breed is the Jack Russell Terrier, they can jump 5 times higher than their size.
 Border Collies, Greyhounds, and Vizslas can all jump fences higher than 6 feet.